kingsBSD/MobileMinerPlugin/README.md

 [![Our Data, Ourselves](https://img.youtube.com/vi/hjjniizB794/0.jpg)](https://youtu.be/hjjniizB794)

-Some apps were observed to "phone home" so aggresively that a [containerized suite of tools](https://github.com/kingsBSD/DroidDestructionKit) to teach novices Android app reversal and network traffic analysis, but that's [another story](https://www.slideshare.net/kingsBSD/droid-hacking-for-the-innocent).
+Some apps were observed to "phone home" so aggresively that a [containerized suite of tools](https://github.com/kingsBSD/DroidDestructionKit) to teach novices Android app reversal and network traffic analysis was developed, but that's [another story](https://www.slideshare.net/kingsBSD/droid-hacking-for-the-innocent).